parmanandsharma/Lightweight_AI/README.md

 The model has been applied in various biological imaging scenarios, demonstrating its capability to handle diverse data types and complex image structures.
 It shows promising results in enhancing the understanding of biological processes and structures.
 For example, LWBNA-Unet model has demonstrated exceptional glaucoma detection capabilities, outperforming commercial software.
 Features such as the foveal avascular zone (FAZ) area and perimeter, measured from optical coherence tomography angiography (OCTA) images, have been successfully used as biomarkers for glaucoma detection.
 When trained as an image denoiser, it can remove salt and paper noise from the medical images, which results in more accurate analysis of vascular structure such as vessel density, vessel length etc., and its relationship with diseases.

 ## Reference
-For more detailed information about LWBNA_unet and its applications, please refer to the following article: [Sharma et.al., A lightweight deep learning model for automatic segmentation and analysis of ophthalmic images, Scientific Reports, vol. 12, Article number: 8508 (year 2022)](https://www.nature.com/articles/s41598-022-12486-w) published in Nature.
+For more detailed information about LWBNA_unet and its applications, please refer to the following article: Sharma et.al., [A lightweight deep learning model for automatic segmentation and analysis of ophthalmic images,](https://www.nature.com/articles/s41598-022-12486-w) published in Scientific Reports, vol. 12, Article number: 8508 (year 2022).

 ## Patent
 Toru Nakazawa and Parmanand Sharma, Biological image processing program, biological image processing device, and biological image processing method, WO2023062764A1, 2023 (https://patentimages.storage.googleapis.com/84/ed/cd/c728e12db9a034/WO2023062764A1.pdf)